 It is Expensive

-Slag is more expensive than other driveway materials like gravel and asphalt.
-Additionally, because it’s heavier than the natural rocks, it’s more costly to transport it.
+Slag is more expensive than other driveway materials like pea gravel and limestone.
+Additionally, it’s more costly to transport because it’s heavier than natural rocks.

 To counter this problem, stabilize the slag with permeable pavers.
 These provide a layer of stabilization that can withstand weight and friction.